hemidactylus/mlops-speedrun-spamclassifier/README.md

 - usage of a Feature Store in model-building (training) phase;
 - features/model separation for full architecture modularity;
-- exposing ML models via API (with caching and ready to rate-limiting);
+- exposing ML models via API;
+- leveraging a NoSQL distributed DB in the cloud to augment the API with caching and possibly rate limiting;
 - versioning of models in the API with minimal code duplication;
 - integration of the Feature Store in the production flow;
 - usage of Push sources and a Feature Server for real-time architecture;